Melesse Temesgen

-Melesse Temesgen is an Ethiopian agricultural engineer, hydrologist and businessman.
-He was born on 7 July 1964 in Gojjam, Ethiopia.
+Melesse Temesgen (born July 7, 1964, in Gojjam, Ethiopia) is an Ethiopian agricultural engineer, hydrologist and businessman.
 He is the CEO of Aybar Engineering PLC.

 Education

 In 1980 Temesgen finished secondary school.
 He then studied Agricultural Engineering at Alemaya College of Agriculture, Addis Ababa University.
-In July 1984 he graduated with distinction.
+In July 1984, he graduated with distinction.
 In the same year he joined the Institute of Agricultural Research.
-In 1987 he received an MSc in Agricultural Engineering from the University of Newcastle upon Tyne, United Kingdom.
+In 1987, he received an MSc in Agricultural Engineering from the University of Newcastle upon Tyne, United Kingdom.

 Career

 After his studies Temesgen returned to Ethiopia.
 He worked as researcher for 15 years.
-From 1997 until 2001 he also coordinated the National Agricultural Mechanization Research Program.
-From 2002 until 2006 Temesgen worked on his PhD at UNESCO-IHE and at the department of Water Resources of the TU Delft, Netherlands.
+From 1997 until 2001, he also coordinated the National Agricultural Mechanization Research Program.
+From 2002 until 2006, Temesgen worked on his PhD at UNESCO-IHE and at the department of Water Resources of the TU Delft, Netherlands.
 After the completion of his PhD, he taught at Addis Ababa Institute of Technology and was assistant professor at the School of Civil and Environmental Engineering at Addis Ababa University.
 Temesgen then founded his own company Aybar Engineering in Addis Ababa.